Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-QM6AXdaNYN4.md

 ### Transcript

-> will it be possible to remove the toxic pillars uh it would be possible to do something with the toxic gas in the future
+> will it be possible to remove the toxic pillars, it would be possible to do something with the toxic gas in the future